apoorvtomar2222/apoorvportfolio/Latest/README.md

 - npm run build
 - firebase login if not logged in
 - firebase deploy
-- git push origin master.
+- git commit and git push origin master